 You want a carry on bag that is big enough to hold all your stuff.

-I always encourage people to purchase luggage that they can carry comfortably, by themselves, when filled to capacity.
+I always encourage people, when shopping for carry on luggage for women, to purchase a bag that they can carry comfortably, by themselves, when filled to capacity.

 Because honestly?
 Travel can get real, real quick.

 Like that time I went to Germany and brought the largest suitcase known to man.

 It was my very first international trip.
 So I was basically this crazy, travel virgin who packed for any and every situation imaginable.

 Obviously, you need a good pair of nunchucks just in case there is a zombie apocalypse while you’re away.